 Traditionally, Jamaican shrimp curry can be served with white rice, rice and peas, roti, plantain, coleslaw or veggies.
 However, feel free to serve it with whatever you please.
 It is guaranteed to disappear in seconds and is truly a seafood lover’s dream!

 Jamaican Curry Shrimp Recipe Ingredients

-- Shrimp: The fresher the better for this recipe.
+- Shrimp: The fresher, the better for this recipe.
 I like to use good-quality raw shrimp when cooking.
-They come in the shell so I remove the head and devein the shrimps before seasoning.
+They come in the shell, so I remove the head and devein the shrimp before seasoning.
 Alternatively, you can buy cleaned shrimp or frozen shrimp instead.
-If you are using frozen shrimps then make sure you allow them to thaw before seasoning.
-If you are short on time then you can soak the shrimps in warm water and this will help them to thaw faster.
+If you use frozen shrimp, allow them to thaw before seasoning.
+If you are short on time, you can soak the shrimp in warm water, which will help them thaw faster.

 - Curry powder: It is important to use good quality Jamaican curry seasoning to make this curry shrimp Jamaican style.
 Curry powder gives this dish its wonderful darkish-yellow color.

-- Salt to taste: To enhance the flavors in the curry and shrimps.
+- Salt to taste: To enhance the flavors in the curry and shrimp.

 - Pepper to taste: My pepper of choice for this recipe is cayenne pepper but feel free to use paprika or black pepper.

-- Green sauce: This sauce is a staple in most Caribbean households and is used to season lots of dishes.
+- Green sauce: This sauce is a staple in most Caribbean households and is used to season many dishes.
 It typically includes basil, parsley, celery, garlic, onion, habanero peppers and more.
-However, don’t worry if you don’t have any the curry will still taste great.
+However, don’t worry if you don’t have any.
+The curry will still taste great.

 - Onion chopped: Use white onions for this recipe to add savory flavor.